-As Christmas 2011 is coming to an end, I thought of sharing my best and worst Christmas stories with my visitors, and at the end of this page it's your turn - if you want to - to share your own Christmas stories on this page.
+As Christmas is coming to an end, I thought of sharing my best and worst Christmas stories with my visitors, and at the end of this page it's your turn - if you want to - to share your own Christmas stories on this page.

 I will start with my worst Christmas, and I'll keep it short, as I don't want to dwell too long on this one.
-My worst Christmas has to be this one!
+My worst Christmas has to be the one in 2011!
 It's the first time since my kids and I have had to celebrate Christmas without my husband.
 This is why I actually wasn't in the mood for Christmas at all, but because of my older daughter, who kind of forced us, we ended up buying a fake tree, decorated it, and even managed to conjure up a few gifts for under the tree at the last moment.
 The reason why my husband was missing from the scene is because he's still back in Saskatoon, while the kids and I have moved to Abbotsford four months ago.
 It's just been hard to find a job, even for him, which is why he's still forced to stay back.
 My wish for 2012 is that he can join us here as soon as possible!

 But so far, after 5 years in Canada, we haven't had any great Christmas here; at first we were too busy settling here, and also, somehow I have not been able to find my Christmas spirit back yet...
 Probably because I miss my house in Atlanta and all the beautiful decorations we had, and mostly because I miss having family over.

 Here is your platform to share your own best or worst Christmas story.